berkeceylan/Gunnleif-Vault/401/CS411/CBC.md

 - **Cons**:
 	- Encryption cannot be parallelized due to the chaining mechanism.
 - **Usage**:
-	- Widely used in secure data transmission protocols like SSL/TLS for [[HTTP]].
+	- Widely used in secure data transmission protocols like SSL/TLS for [HTTP](HTTP.md).